 We’ve had a good experience on iOS 14.4, but some iPhone XR users are running into bugs and performance issues.

 The current list of problems includes some of the usual suspects: abnormal battery drain, crashes, connectivity issues, issues with Widgets, UI lag, Wi-Fi problems, issues with first and third-party apps, issues with Face ID, and Exchange issues.
 That’s just a taste.

-If you’ve already moved your iPhone XR to iOS 14.1, have a look at our fixes for the most common iOS 14 problems.
-We’ve also released tips to improve iOS 14 battery life and a guide to fixing bad iOS 14 performance.
+If you’ve already moved your iPhone XR to iOS 14.4, and you’re having issues, take a look at our fixes for the most common iOS 14 problems.

-If you move your iPhone XR to iOS 14.1, and you don’t like the performance, you no longer have the ability to downgrade your phone’s software.
+If you move your iPhone XR to iOS 14.4, and you don’t like the performance, note that you can no longer downgrade your phone’s software.

-You can’t downgrade to anything older than iOS 14.0.1 either.
-That means those of you having a good experience on older versions of iOS should approach iOS 14.1 with caution.
+You can’t downgrade to anything older than iOS 14.3 either.
+That means those of you having a good experience on iOS 14.3 and below should approach iOS 14.4 with caution.
 Once you make the move, there’s no going back.